ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- to  its  jurisdiction  to  formulate  and carry out long-range programs, individually or cooperatively,  for  the  performance  of  their  public service  responsibilities,  INCLUDING  THE  ACHIEVEMENT  OF  THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE  OF  THE ENVIRONMENTAL  CONSERVATION  LAW, with economy, efficiency, and care for the public safety, the preservation  of  environmental  values  and  the conservation of natural resources.
+ to  its  jurisdiction  to  formulate  and carry out long-range programs, individually or cooperatively,  for  the  performance  of  their  public service  responsibilities,  INCLUDING  THE  ACHIEVEMENT  OF  THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER ONE  HUNDRED  SIX  OF THE  LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNC- TION AS MAY ARISE FROM TIME TO TIME, with economy, efficiency, and  care for  the public safety, the preservation of environmental values and the conservation of natural resources.
   § 5.
 Section 30 of the public service law, as amended by  chapter  686 of the laws of 2002, is amended to read as follows:
+ S. 2016--A  5

   § 30.
 Residential  gas,  electric  and  steam  service policy.
-1. This article  shall  apply  to  the  provision of all or any part of the gas,
- S. 2016  5

- electric or steam service provided to any residential  customer  by  any gas,  electric  or steam and municipalities corporation or municipality.
+1. This article shall apply to the provision of all or  any  part  of  the  gas, electric  or  steam  service provided to any residential customer by any gas, electric or steam and municipalities corporation  or  municipality.
- It is hereby declared to be the policy of this state that the  continued provision of [all or any part of such gas,] electric [and steam service] SERVICES  to  all  residential customers without unreasonable qualifica- tions or lengthy delays is necessary for the preservation of the  health and  general  welfare, IS CONSISTENT WITH THE ACHIEVEMENT OF THE STATE'S CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES, and is  in  the  public interest.
-IT IS FURTHER THE POLICY OF THIS STATE THAT GAS SERVICE FOR EXISTING RESIDENTIAL CUSTOMERS MUST BE PROVIDED IN A MANNER THAT IS SAFE AND ADEQUATE, NOT UNJUSTLY DISCRIMINATORY OR UNDULY PREFERENTIAL, AND IN ALL RESPECTS JUST AND REASONABLE, WHILE PROVIDING FOR AN ORDERLY  RIGHT- SIZING  OF  THE  GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN ARTICLE  SEVENTY-FIVE OF  THE  ENVIRONMENTAL  CONSERVATION  LAW,  PRIORITIZING LOW-TO-MODERATE INCOME CUSTOMERS AND DISADVANTAGED COMMUNITIES  AS  DEFINED  IN  ARTICLE SEVENTY-FIVE  OF  THE  ENVIRONMENTAL  CONSERVATION  LAW, AND ENCOURAGING NEIGHBORHOOD-SCALE TRANSITIONS.
+ It  is hereby declared to be the policy of this state that the continued provision of [all or any part of such gas,] electric and steam [service] SERVICES to all residential customers  without  unreasonable  qualifica- tions  or lengthy delays is necessary for the preservation of the health and general welfare, IS CONSISTENT WITH THE ACHIEVEMENT OF  THE  STATE'S CLIMATE  JUSTICE  AND  EMISSION REDUCTION MANDATES, and is in the public interest.
+IT IS FURTHER THE POLICY OF THIS STATE THAT GAS  SERVICE  FOR EXISTING RESIDENTIAL CUSTOMERS MUST BE PROVIDED IN A MANNER THAT IS SAFE AND ADEQUATE, NOT UNJUSTLY DISCRIMINATORY OR UNDULY PREFERENTIAL, AND IN ALL  RESPECTS JUST AND REASONABLE, WHILE PROVIDING FOR AN ORDERLY RIGHT- SIZING OF THE GAS DISTRIBUTION SYSTEM TO ACHIEVE  CONSISTENCY  WITH  THE CLIMATE  JUSTICE  AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO  TIME,  PRIORITIZING  LOW-TO-MODERATE INCOME  CUSTOMERS  AND  DISADVANTAGED  COMMUNITIES AS DEFINED IN SECTION 75-0101 OF THE ENVIRONMENTAL CONSERVATION LAW, AND ENCOURAGING NEIGHBOR- HOOD-SCALE TRANSITIONS.
-  2. THE COMMISSION SHALL REGULATE FOR THE CONTINUED  PROVISION  OF  GAS SERVICE  TO  ALL  EXISTING  RESIDENTIAL CUSTOMERS WHO CHOOSE TO CONTINUE SERVICE, UNLESS THE DISCONTINUANCE OF SERVICE IS PART OF  A  PROCESS  OF ORDERLY  RIGHT-SIZING OF THE GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSIST- ENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION  LAW.
-AS  PART  OF  SUCH PROCESS,  THE  COMMISSION SHALL TAKE ANY SUCH ACTION, AFTER NOTICE AND A HEARING, AS IS NECESSARY TO FACILITATE THE  ACHIEVEMENT  OF  CONSISTENCY WITH  THE  CLIMATE  JUSTICE  AND  EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION LAW, BUT IN DOING  SO  IT SHALL ACTIVELY ENCOURAGE A TRANSITION AWAY FROM FUELS WITH HIGH LIFE-CY- CLE GREENHOUSE GAS EMISSIONS AND ON-SITE CO-POLLUTANT EMISSIONS, ENCOUR- AGE  NEIGHBORHOOD-SCALE  TRANSITIONS,  AND  ENSURE  THAT ALL RESIDENTIAL CUSTOMERS HAVE ACCESS TO ELECTRICITY FOR HEATING  AND  COOLING  SERVICES WITHOUT  UNREASONABLE  QUALIFICATIONS,  UNREASONABLE  COSTS,  OR LENGTHY DELAYS, WITH A GOAL THAT LOW-TO-MODERATE INCOME  CUSTOMERS,  DEFINED  AS HOUSEHOLDS  WITH  ANNUAL  INCOMES AT OR BELOW EIGHTY PERCENT OF THE AREA MEDIAN INCOME OF THE COUNTY OR METRO AREA WHERE THEY  RESIDE,  INCLUDING THOSE WHO ARE ALREADY ELIGIBLE FOR THE COMMISSION'S ENERGY AFFORDABILITY PROGRAM,  ARE  ADEQUATELY  PROTECTED FROM BEARING ENERGY BURDENS GREATER THAN SIX PERCENT OF THEIR INCOME, INCLUDING ANY UNDUE BURDENS IMPOSED BY THE COST TO PURCHASE AND OPERATE ELECTRIC EQUIPMENT NEEDED TO FACILITATE THE ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION  REDUCTION  MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION LAW.
+  2. THE COMMISSION SHALL REGULATE FOR THE CONTINUED  PROVISION  OF  GAS SERVICE  TO  ALL  EXISTING  RESIDENTIAL CUSTOMERS WHO CHOOSE TO CONTINUE SERVICE, UNLESS THE DISCONTINUANCE OF SERVICE IS PART OF  A  PROCESS  OF ORDERLY  RIGHT-SIZING OF THE GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSIST- ENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND  SUCH  SUCCES- SORS  IN  LAW  AND  FUNCTION AS MAY ARISE FROM TIME TO TIME.
+AS PART OF SUCH PROCESS, THE COMMISSION SHALL TAKE ANY SUCH  ACTION,  AFTER  NOTICE AND A HEARING, AS IS NECESSARY TO FACILITATE THE ACHIEVEMENT OF CONSIST- ENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER ONE  HUNDRED  SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCES- SORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME, BUT IN DOING SO IT SHALL ACTIVELY ENCOURAGE A TRANSITION AWAY FROM FUELS WITH HIGH LIFE- CYCLE GREENHOUSE  GAS  EMISSIONS  AND  ON-SITE  CO-POLLUTANT  EMISSIONS, ENCOURAGE  NEIGHBORHOOD-SCALE  TRANSITIONS, AND ENSURE THAT ALL RESIDEN- TIAL CUSTOMERS HAVE  ACCESS  TO  ELECTRICITY  FOR  HEATING  AND  COOLING SERVICES  WITHOUT  UNREASONABLE  QUALIFICATIONS,  UNREASONABLE COSTS, OR LENGTHY DELAYS, WITH  A  GOAL  THAT  LOW-TO-MODERATE  INCOME  CUSTOMERS, DEFINED  AS HOUSEHOLDS WITH ANNUAL INCOMES AT OR BELOW EIGHTY PERCENT OF THE AREA MEDIAN INCOME OF THE COUNTY OR METRO AREA  WHERE  THEY  RESIDE, INCLUDING  THOSE  WHO  ARE  ALREADY ELIGIBLE FOR THE COMMISSION'S ENERGY AFFORDABILITY PROGRAM, ARE  ADEQUATELY  PROTECTED  FROM  BEARING  ENERGY BURDENS  GREATER  THAN  SIX PERCENT OF THEIR INCOME, INCLUDING ANY UNDUE BURDENS IMPOSED BY THE COST TO PURCHASE AND OPERATE  ELECTRIC  EQUIPMENT NEEDED TO FACILITATE THE ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION REDUCTION  MANDATES  IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOU- SAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME.
   § 6.
+Subdivision 1 of section 1020-cc of the public  authorities  law,
+ as  amended  by section 11 of part A of chapter 173 of the laws of 2013, is amended to read as follows:
+  1. All contracts of the authority shall be subject to  the  provisions of  the  state  finance law relating to contracts made by the state.
+The authority shall also establish rules and  regulations  with  respect  to providing  to  its residential gas, electric and steam utility customers
+ S. 2016--A  6

+ those rights and protections provided in article two  and  sections  one hundred seventeen and one hundred eighteen of the public service law and section  one  hundred  thirty-one-s  of  the  social services law.
+THE AUTHORITY  SHALL  ALSO  ENSURE  LOW-TO-MODERATE  INCOME  CUSTOMERS  ARE ADEQUATELY PROTECTED  FROM  BEARING  ENERGY  BURDENS  GREATER  THAN  SIX PERCENT OF THEIR INCOME PURSUANT TO SUBDIVISION TWO OF SECTION THIRTY OF THE PUBLIC SERVICE LAW.
+The authority shall conform to any safety stand- ards  regarding  manual  lockable disconnect switches for solar electric generating equipment established by the public service commission pursu- ant to subparagraph (ii)  of  paragraph  (a)  of  subdivision  five  and subparagraph  (ii)  of  paragraph  (a)  of subdivision five-a of section sixty-six-j of the public service law.
+The authority shall let contracts for construction or purchase of supplies, materials, or equipment pursu- ant to section one hundred three and paragraph (e) of  subdivision  four of section one hundred twenty-w of the general municipal law.
+  §  7.
 Subdivisions 1, 3 and 4 of section 31 of the public service law,
  as added by chapter 713 of the laws of 1981,  are  amended  to  read  as
  follows:
   1. Every  gas corporation, electric corporation or municipality shall